CELEBRATING THE 2019 IDP RECIPIENTS

 “Working with Gabe expanded Kayahs growth as an artist and the establishment of a deeper creating bond between them.
 Along with their artistic connection was the establishment of a partnership with Tasdance and their Artistic Director Adam Wheeler.
 Adam and Tasdance have expressed the interest to have further development which would end with the outcome of a performance Dance / Theatre piece this is a fabulous future opportunity and now we shall go about the process of making that happen.”

-Congratulations to the 2019 IDP Grant Recipient Jo Clancy.
-Jo will be travelling to West Vancouver, BC Canada where she has been invited by Dancers of Damelahamid to participate and have cultural exchange at their Coastal First Nations Dance Festival in February-March 2019.
+Jo Clancy travelled to West Vancouver, BC Canada where she had been invited by Dancers of Damelahamid to participate and have cultural exchange at their Coastal First Nations Dance Festival in February-March 2019.
 The Dancers of Damelahamid produce the annual Coastal First Nations Dance Festival in partnership with the UBC Museum of Anthropology in Vancouver.
 The Festival is a celebration of the stories, songs and dances of the Indigenous peoples of the Northwest Coast of North America.

 Photo Credit: Ingrid Pullen, performance : “Sunset on the Roof” Lismore Aug 2016.

 Lizzie Thomson participated in a professional development program to expand and innovate her practice through collaboration with artists across art forms and with Sydney’s Deaf community.
 She undertook a residency in Iceland through the esteemed SÍM International Residency Program.
 Through this residency, she extended her choreographic inquiry into exciting new territories and develop meaningful connections with the diverse international SÍM artists and Icelandic-based artists.